NicholasInchauspe2/Sync-tienda-nube-renuver/README.md

 - Axios to fetch data
 - If we can we should use lazy loading to show the images
 - Redux Toolkit for states management
+- We use [Next SEO](https://github.com/garmeeh/next-seo) to managing SEO

 ## Styles